 Improve Your Eating Habits & Lower Your Calorie Count

 When you make dancing a regular part of your life and consciously decide that it’ll double as your fun and your fitness, then chances are you’ll end up being a lot more selective about your intake, as a byproduct.
 If not at the advising of your instructor, just knowing first-hand how certain foods make you feel, shortly before and after dancing, can prompt you to make new dietary decisions.
-The more you dance, the more aware you’ll become of how your body reacts to certain foods.
-This means that you’re going to notice what makes you feel weighed down, slow, sluggish, cramped, or sleepy; on the same token, you’ll be keen on foods that make you feel energized and keep you light on your feet (that’s exactly what you want)!
+The more you dance, the more aware you’ll become of how your body reacts to specific carbs, proteins, vegetables, fruits, and beverages.
+This means that you’re going to notice what makes you feel weighed down, slow, sluggish, cramped, or sleepy; on the same token, you’ll be keen on foods that make you feel energized and keep you light on your feet (which is exactly what you want)!
 So, even if you’re not exactly dieting, dancing for your health is likely going to impact how you eat and, when you’re serious about it, you’ll dial in to what your body shows you it does and doesn’t need.

 Sleep Better, Lose Weight, & Feel Energized